Minutes of the meeting held on Monday 13th July 2020 at 7pm via video conferencing.

 The meeting heard that tender submissions have been received for installation of the seafront play area.

-It was resolved that the existing sub-committee is delegated to undertake interviews of the applicants and make recommendations to the committee for award of the contract.
+It was resolved that the existing sub-committee is delegated to undertake the review of the documents and interviews of the applicants and make recommendations to the committee for award of the contract.

 It was noted that, the sub-committee consists of Cllrs Facey, Murphy, Clayton, Carey and Hodge, with Cllr Allen replacing Cllr P Harvey.